Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Prediction-Based Markov Violation Score

 A few properties are worth noting.
 The score is bounded in $[0,1]$ by construction: negative values (where the history model performs worse, typically due to estimation noise in finite samples) are clipped to zero.
 When the process is Markov, the history model gains nothing and $\mathrm{MVS} \approx 0$.
 Intuitively, MVS measures the relative reduction in test-set prediction error from adding historical observations.
 The random forest first stage is important because it handles nonlinear-but-Markov dynamics (e.g., the trigonometric relationships in Pendulum) that would otherwise produce false positives.
 The ridge second stage, with cross-validated regularization, guards against overfitting to spurious history correlations in finite samples.

-\paragraph{Design choices.} A history depth of $k = 3$ (two additional lags beyond the current) is used, along with a 70/30 train--test split and per-dimension scoring averaged across observation dimensions.
+\paragraph{Design choices.} A history depth of $k = 3$ (two additional lags beyond the current) is used, along with a 70/30 train--test split and per-dimension MVS computation averaged across observation dimensions.
 AR(1) noise induces dependence at all lags (decaying as $\alpha^\ell$); $k = 3$ captures the strongest portion (lags 1--2) while keeping computation manageable.